BYLAWS OF SWTRAILS PDX

 2.3 Termination of Membership.
 Membership may be terminated by a majority vote of other members at a meeting called for such purpose after giving the member subject to termination at least 15 days written notice by first class or certified mail of the termination and the reasons for the termination, and an opportunity for the member to be heard by the other members, orally or in writing, not less than five days before the effective date of the termination.
 The decision of the members shall be final and shall not be reviewable by any court.

 2.4.1 Dues.
-Membership Dues shall be US$5 per calendar year, or part thereof, or such other amount as approved at the Annual Meeting.
-The dues schedule may be changed with the approval of the Board of Directors.
-Unless otherwise determined by the Board of Directors, dues paid after September 1 of any calendar year shall also cover the following calendar year
+Membership Dues shall be determined by the Members at the time of the Annual Meeting.
+The period of membership is the calendar year.
+Unless otherwise determined by the Board of Directors, Dues paid after September 1 of any calendar year shall also cover the following calendar year.

 2.4.2 Failure to Pay.
 A member’s failure to pay dues or assessments within 60 days after the billing date shall result in automatic termination of Membership, without prejudice with respect to a subsequent reapplication.

 2.5 Annual Meeting.
-The annual meeting of the Members shall be held during the 4th quarter of each calendar year on a date as established by the Board.
+The annual meeting of the Members shall be held in the first quarter of each calendar year on a date as established by the Board.